inivekin/abosa/abosa.typ

-Unlearning laying doons o yore on blanking blanket unmoved since erasure o what storms restore, a flashed mem barren o footprints.
-So I retread the steps I made, a random walk regenerates tae be waylaid by next cascade o tandem load an counterweight.
+Unlearning laying doons o yore on blanking blanket unmoved since erasure o what storms restore, a flashed mem barren o footprints, where I retread the steps I made, an random walk regenerates tae be waylaid by next cascade o tandem load an counterweight.
 ```]